Aerospace 3D Printing Materials Market

 -

-April 2023: Stratasys acquired Covestro AG's additive manufacturing materials business.
-The acquisition comprises of product portfolio of nearly 60 additive manufacturing materials, R&D facilities, global development and sales teams across Asia, the U.S., and Europe, and a wide range of IP portfolios, including hundreds of patents and pending patents.
-This acquisition helped the company to expand its product portfolio of 3D printing materials.
+In April 2023, Stratasys completed the acquisition of Covestro AG’s additive manufacturing materials business.
+The deal included a diverse portfolio of nearly 60 additive manufacturing materials, advanced R&D facilities, and global development and sales teams across Asia, the U.S., and Europe.
+Additionally, it encompassed an extensive intellectual property portfolio with hundreds of patents and pending applications.
+This acquisition significantly expanded Stratasys’s 3D printing materials portfolio and strengthened its market position in additive manufacturing.

 -